Bedford County DUI Court Process

 3. Trial (If No Plea Deal)

-- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the officer lacked probable cause for the traffic stop, or presenting evidence that you were not impaired.
+Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not impaired.

 Penalties for DUI in Bedford County, TN